Vineet M. Arora

-Vineet M. Arora is an American medical researcher who is the Herbert T. Abelson Professor of Medicine and Assistant Dean for Scholarship and Discovery at the University of Chicago School of Medicine.
+Vineet M. Arora is an American medical researcher who is the Herbert T. Abelson Professor of Medicine and Dean for Medical Education at the University of Chicago Pritzker School of Medicine.
 She is a Fellow of the National Academy of Medicine.
 Her research considers clinical medicine and medical education, with a focus on the improvement of the quality of care in teaching hospitals.

 Early life and education

 Arora studied biology at Johns Hopkins University and graduated in 1994.
 She earned her medical degree at Washington University in St. Louis in 1998.
 She was a medical resident at the University of Chicago, where she specialised in internal medicine.
 She was chief medical resident when the Accreditation Council for Graduate Medical Education announced duty hours in 2003, and became interested in patient safety.
 In 2001 she was made a house physician in Oak Park, Illinois.